Regret is a widespread feeling in life. Many of us have regrets.

 The big one!

-Sleep deprivation causes all kinds of emotional issues, and new babies don’t sleep much.
+Sleep deprivation causes many emotional issues, and new babies don’t sleep much.

-That results in a much grumpier person who is having some issues keeping hold of emotions.
+That results in a much grumpier person having issues keeping hold of emotions.

-Personally, I really struggled in the early weeks with my second son because he would only sleep for an hour, maximum.
-Life was thought, but it got easier!
+I struggled in the early weeks with my second son because he would only sleep for an hour.
+Life was tough, but it got easier!

 How To Reduce Your Fatherhood Regret

 Before we begin – this is a guide on dealing with fatherhood regret.
-Obviously, you may still have some regret after implementing these tips.
+You may still have some regret after implementing these tips.
 I suggest you discuss this topic with your partner.
-In fact, I urge you to discuss it.
+I urge you to discuss it.
 If not with your partner, speak with a professional.

 Make Sure You Get Your Own Time